Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Resulting observables

-In the setup with $M_{DM}/M_{BH}=100$ and $D_{LS}/a_0=10^3$, in Fig.~\ref{fig. lensing delay}, we find an interesting phenomenon arising from the DM distribution: there exists a range of $\alpha$ that produces multiple secondary images across all DM models.
-This phenomenon was also reported in a recent lensing study of EC DM around a BH~\cite{Kouniatalis:2025itj} on the deflection angle.
-A similar feature is clearly visible in Fig.~4c of Ref.~\cite{Xavier:2023exm}, although they consider a different DM and lensing configuration.
-The discrepancy between the two DM descriptions is reflected in the positions and separations of the multiple secondary images.
-Vacuum DM produces multiple lensed images at smaller source inclinations from the observer, but with a larger separation than those of the EC DM.
+The discrepancy in multiple secondary images between the two DM descriptions is reflected in their positions and separations.
+The vacuum DM case produces multiple lensed images at smaller source inclinations as seen by the observer, but with an overall larger separation than in the EC DM case: for the Hernquist profile DM, the vacuum DM and EC DM scenarios yield the largest separation of the multiple secondary images of approximately $\sim 0.45\times10^{5}\,\mu\text{as}$ and $\sim 0.22\times10^{5}\,\mu\text{as}$, respectively (see the top inset of Fig.~\ref{fig. lensing delay}).
 However, the time delays associated with these multiple lensed images are roughly the same, implying that all events in these lensed images occurred at the same time as observed by a distant observer.
-This may become an important potential signature of DM around a BH, regardless of the chosen description of the DM halo itself.
+This may become an important potential signature of compact DMs around a BH, regardless of the chosen description of the DM halo itself.